-We suppose that the maximizing measure for $f$ is unique, and we denote $\mu_{\infty}$ the maximal one.

-Under this assumption, two calibrated subactions differ by a constant.
-This follows from proposition 5 in \cite{BLT}.
+We suppose that the maximizing measure for $f$ is unique, and we denote by $\mu_{\infty}$ the maximal one.
+Under this assumption, two calibrated subactions differ by a constant (this follows from proposition 5 in \cite{BLT}).
 In particular the function $R_{+}:= \beta(f) + V\circ\sigma - V - f$ is well defined.
 The function $R_{-}:=-R_{+}$ is the unique accumulation point of $g_{c}/c$, on the uniform topology, so $g_{c}/c \to R_{-}$ uniformly.